Tiredicey/gawk-capstone-sti-lipa/README.md

 Repository: https://github.com/Tiredicey/gawk-capstone-sti-lipa
 Original site: https://tiredicey.github.io/gawk-capstone-sti-lipa/

-## GitHub deployment setup
-The inactive template is `cloudflare-deploy.yml` at the repository root.
-The connected GitHub App cannot create workflows.
-As repository owner:
-1. Edit that file in GitHub.
-Rename it to `.github/workflows/cloudflare-deploy.yml` and commit on main.
-Do not change its contents.
-2. Open Settings → Secrets and variables → Actions → New repository secret.
-Save `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` separately.
-Never paste credentials into source files.
-Token permissions: Cloudflare Pages Edit and D1 Edit for your account.
-3. Open Actions → Publish Capstoney to Cloudflare → Run workflow.
-Select main, check the confirmation and run.
-The workflow creates/uses the dedicated Pages project and D1 database, migrates, builds, publishes and checks health.
-Successful run summary contains the actual site URL.
-4. For future updates, run the same workflow after changes reach main.
-YAML and embedded Node syntax were checked; live deployment remains untested.
-Other Cloudflare sites and the original GitHub Pages homepage are not targeted.
-Check resource limits and billing in your account.
-If any step fails, inspect its error before retrying.

 ## Inherited reference below
 Historical wording is retained, not endorsed.
 Capability claims and the old Today deadline below are unverified/superseded; use the Philippine-time target above.
 Current Lipa rules and DILG/court applicability need verification.